muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: http.cors.allowedOrigins***

 Use this property to define the list of allowed origins.
-The values must be either specific origins, e.g. http://example.org, or * for all origins.
+The values must be either specific origins, e.g., http://example.org, or * for all origins.

 | Category | Value |
 |--- | ---: |